milancerny/selenium-repl/README.md

 - tests - including selected test runner and libs
 - lints and other code quality tools
 - unobtrusive - tools are installed as devDependencies, not --global and used with `npm run` scripts
+- security checks - of own code and dependencies as well

 Libraries: